Dv-beep/ai-platform-poc/docs/architecture-overview.md

      ChromaDB Collection
           enterprise_collections
 ```
-This encsures all documentation is searchable and query-ready.
+This ensures all documentation is searchable and query-ready.

 ---